 Do not run terminate-and-stay-resident (TSR) DOS programs that run in the background such as SideKick, or utilities such as the PRINT command while you have a suspended session.

-Note active.
-Do n the X server is suspended, the network is not change any network controls or reset the You could lose work.
+Caution Even when the X server is suspended, the network is active.
+Do not change any network controls or reset the network.
+You could lose work.

 To return to the X server from the DOS prompt, enter: